LukeChamberlain/startup/README.md

 - [x] **Text** - Each of the songs have a title, and the filters also have text
 - [x] **Images** - included an Image of Mr.clean on the page that tells that user if the song is clean.
 - [x] **DB/Login** - Login is the first screen you see, the websites stores songs that can filtered, and previous songs.
 - [x] **WebSocket** - There are preset filter options that other people have used to clean their songs

+## CSS deliverable

+For this deliverable I properly styled the application into its final appearance.

+- [x] **Header, footer, and main content body**
+- [x] **Navigation Elements** - I colored them to my websites color and the active page is highlighted in blue at the top.
+- [x] **Responsive to Window Resizing** - My app looks good in all sizes and it will only let you make it so small
+- [x] **Application Elements** - Header and footer are different colors then main.
+- [x] **Application Text Content** - All fonts are the same and colors are consistent and readable
+- [x] **Application Images** - Mr.clean image is styled and centered correctly